 Sounds like a good idea right?

-However a big problem with implementing micro breaks into our working life is that it is far too easy to forget to take them!
+However a big problem with implementing micro breaks into our working life is that it is far too easy to forget

 And this is where the Backache app can prove to be so valuable.